 3. How Do You Plan To Deliver The Outcome For A Program With Six Month’s Deadline?

 Answer: For any project initiation, scheduling forms a major step to project management.
 Any inconvenience caused in a project process will end up failing or can result in mistakes that can be very costly.
 Hence it becomes necessary that a project needs to be started with a well-established schedule.
-Features of a project schedule include layout the tasks in hand, methods of execution, dependencies of each task with those succeeding or preceding, few others that might be essential for the project.
+Features of a project schedule include the layout of the tasks in hand, methods of execution, dependencies of each task with those succeeding or preceding, few others that might be essential for the project.
 Schedules reflect the effective sequencing of activities to achieve project goals.
 Here we have six months deadline, so it is needed to have a planned approach for execution within the time range.
-Performers of the project, resources required and specific time frame, is covered under the schedule.
+Performers of the project, resources required, and specific time frame, are covered under the schedule.
 The schedules enable the management to trace whether the project is running as planned or deviated in the course.
 The effectiveness of any performance requires scheduling which isn’t that easy because of its large inclusion of predictions and estimations along the way.
-If practical and sound planning methodology is used, schedule preparing can be made easy.
+If practical and sound planning methodology is used, schedule preparation can be made easy.